 Indonesia is the largest archipelago in the world, consist of 5 major islands and has about 30 smaller groups.
 There is a total of 17.508 islands of which about 6000 are inhabited.
 Straddling the equator, the archipelago is on crossroads between 2 oceans.
 They are Pacific and the Indian Ocean, bridges of 2 continents and they are Asia and Australia.

-The territory of Indonesia stretches from 6°08' N latitude to 11°15' S latitude, and from 94°45' E to 141°05' E longitude and total area of Indonesia are 1.919.440 km square.
+The territory of Indonesia stretches from 6°08' N latitude to 11°15' S latitude, and from 94°45' E to 141°05' E longitude and the total area of Indonesia is 1.919.440 km square.
 The land: 1.826.440 km square and sea area is 93.000 km square.
-The 5 main islands are: Sumatra 473.606 km square.
+The 5 main islands are Sumatra 473.606 km square.
 Most fertile land and densely populated islands: Java and Madura are 132,107 km square.
 Kalimantan, which comprise 2/3 of Borneo island 539.460 km square, Sulawesi 189.216 km square.
-Then Papua is 421.981 km square, which is second largest island, it is Papua New Guinea.
+Then Papua is 421.981 km square, which is the second-largest island, it is Papua New Guinea.

 Weather and Climate

 Because of its proximity to the equator, that is why Indonesia has a tropical climate.
 Normally the weather is hot and humid.
 Indonesian climate is divided become 2 distinct seasons: dry and rainy seasons.
 The rainy season from November up to April, but certain places like Maluku have theirs from March up to August.
 During the rainy season, it starts around afternoon time and lasts into the afternoon.
 Some areas could have sudden showers for more than 3 hours.